shmocz/ra2yrcpp/README.md

 Exact list of libraries may vary across systems and protobuf versions.

+## Options

+### Recording game data

+> **Warning**
+> The uncompressed recording can be very large.
+Consider downsampling or transforming it into less verbose format for further processing.

+A callback is created to save game state at the beginning of each frame.
+To output these to a file, set the environment variable `RA2YRCPP_RECORD_PATH=<name>.pb.gz`.
+The states are stored as compressed consecutive serialized protobuf messages.
+After exiting the game, the recording can be dumped as lines of JSON strings with the tool `ra2yrcppcli.exe`.

 ### Running tests

 It's recommended to run tests using docker.
 Execute regular tests with: